FLIR/conservator-cli/docs/_sources/usage/api_quickstart.rst.txt

 Datasets and Videos.

-Each query endpoint can list all of its type (as used above), or perform searches using FLIR Conservator's Advanced Search feature.
+Each query endpoint can list all of its type (as used above), or perform searches using Conservator's Advanced Search feature.

 For example, if we wanted to print the names of all datasets that contains the word `ADAS`, we could do the following: